Who is Robert Pape?

 As a child, Robert always had a love of animals.
 This love of animals continues today.
 He rescued baby ducklings out of the swimming pool on more than one occasion, rescued baby bunnies the family cat would bring home every Spring, checking them thoroughly to be sure they were healthy enough to release back into the wild.

 Robert’s first dog was a rescue.
 One Friday, Robert chose to take home the dog that was scheduled to be euthanized the following Monday.
 As a young adult, Robert rescued a cat from the shelter, only to find out that he had developed an allergy to cats.
 Rather than get rid of the cat, Robert instead endured a series of treatments to reduce his allergic reaction…then rescued another cat.

-Robert and his wife, Sara, fostered a parade of animals, caring for them until they were in good health and could be adopted.
+Robert and his then-wife, Sara, fostered a parade of animals, caring for them until they were in good health and could be adopted.
 At one time, Sara was employed at for the Bighorn Institute, an organization dedicated to saving the endangered bighorn sheep.
 Robert volunteered to help capture sheep to conduct health checks, and then to release them into other wild herds.

 Robert was always mechanical.
 Before he could talk, while still in diapers, he scooted across the tile floor to examine the tools in the repairman’s tool pouch.
 Then, at two, after his mother and grandmother frantically searched for the missing child, he was found, sitting in the large engine compartment of the car out front of the house with the hood up.
 Robert loves to fix things.